bhargavmalasala/SmartPause-YT/README.md

 - Compatible with Chrome and Microsoft Edge

 ## Usage
-1. Install the extension in Developer Mode
+1. Install the extension in your browser
 2. Open YouTube and play any video
 3. Switch tabs — the video pauses automatically
 4. Return to the tab — the video resumes